DataDog/integrations-extras/sigsci/README.md

 ![image-datadog-sigsci-security][1]

-Get metrics from Signal Sciences in real-time to:
+Get events from Signal Sciences in real-time to:

 * See IPs that Signal Sciences has blocked and/or flagged as malicious from any of the following activities: